webexpress-framework/WebExpress/docs/development_guide.md

 A client establishes a persistent connection to the WebExpress server through a WebSocket endpoint.
 After the handshake is completed, the session is recorded in the internal registry of the `MessageQueueManager`.
 This session contains the active WebSocket instance as well as metadata such as the current route, the user context, or other application‑specific values.

-When the server creates a notification, for example a status message or an indication of a running operation, the message is passed to the `MessageQueueManager` as a structured envelope object.
+When the server creates a notification, for example a status message or an indication of a running operation, the message is passed to the `MessageQueueManager` as a structured message object.
 The addressing process is performed using an appropriate address object that defines which sessions should receive the message.
 Since the client is actively connected and matches the selection criteria, the message is delivered to the client through the existing WebSocket connection.

 On the client side, the message is displayed in the notification area of the user interface.
 The notification remains visible until the user closes it manually or until the server sends a completion message, for example when a task reaches 100 percent.
 As long as neither of these conditions occurs, the notification is considered open.